spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/03-compliance-scan.md

 Palette will identify every unique container image within your chosen scope and generate an SBOM for that image, but also run the SBOM through a vulnerability scanner that will flag CVEs.
 Palette leverages two open-source tools from Anchore for this purpose: [Syft](https://github.com/anchore/syft) for SBOM generation and [Grype](https://github.com/anchore/grype) for vulnerability detection.

-If a [backup location](/clusters/cluster-management/backup-restore) is provided, the SBOM for each image will be uploaded to your backup location and can subsequently be downloaded with the click of a button or using the Palette API.
-If a backup location is not provided, Palette will still preserve all of the dependencies and vulnerabilities that were identified, but the raw SBOMs will not be available for download.
-All the results and metadata pictured in the screenshots below will be included even without a backup location configured, except when using the **github-json** format, in which case a backup location must be provided.
+Suppose a [backup location](/clusters/cluster-management/backup-restore) is provided.
+In that case, the SBOM for each image will be uploaded to your backup location and can subsequently be downloaded with the click of a button or using the Palette API.

+If a backup location is not provided, Palette will preserve all of the identified dependencies and vulnerabilities, but the raw SBOMs will not be available for download.
+The report results are available for review regardless of their backup location setting.

 <br />